Call for Abstracts and Presentations

 PBD – Biz Development – radon professional marketing, advertising/media, customer outreach

-PLR – Legislative/Regulatory Policy – homebuyer/tenant notification, testing of schools/childcare facilities/homes/workplaces, licensure via certification, licensing regulations, working with legislators and regulators
+PLR – Legislative/Regulatory Policy – homebuyer/tenant notification, testing of schools/childcare facilities/homes/workplaces, regulation via certification, updating state regulations, working with legislators and regulators

 PRC – Risk Communication – target audiences, risk/asset management messaging, free/earned media